StevenCHowell/pyohio_2017_bokeh/README.md

 ```
 conda env remove --name bk_tutorial
 ```

+For additional information about working with `conda` environments, consult the [`conda` documentation](https://conda.io/docs/using/envs.html#managing-environments).

 ### Step 3: Launch Jupyter Notebook
 After cloning the repository then setting up and activating the virtual environment, you can launch the notebook server and client by executing: